Chillee/MovieRankings/README.md

 1. Good Will Hunting
 1. Coherence
 1. American Psycho
+1. Contagion
 1. Lost in Translation
-1. There Will Be Blood
+1. There Will Be Blood (unfinished)
+1. Under The Skin (unfinished)

 Zbobo :P